-Chinook And Föehn Winds: What They Are And How They Are Formed
+Chinook Winds: What They Are And How They Are Formed

-The names may sound foreign, but Chinook and Föehn winds are actually quite common occurrences.
-They are created throughout the world and are both caused by the same process.
+The name may sound foreign, but Chinook (or Föehn) winds are actually quite common meteorological occurrences.
+We take a closer look at what they are and how they are formed.

 If you live in an area that commonly experiences these winds, some of you may be familiar with the names, but do you know how they are formed in the first place?